Who We Are

 The Denton County Transportation Authority (DCTA) is a coordinated county transportation authority created by House Bill 3323, under Chapter 460 of the Texas Transportation Code, approved by the 77th Texas Legislature and signed into law by the Governor in 2001.
 On November 5, 2002, the voters in Denton County approved the confirmation of DCTA by 73%.
 The DCTA Board of Directors represents every geographic area of the county.

 DCTA is a leader in advancing public transportation alternatives.

-As a regional partner, the Denton County Transportation Authority is committed to provide safe, customer focused, and efficient mobility solutions for Denton County.
+As a regional partner, the Denton County Transportation Authority is committed to provide safe, customer focused, and efficient mobility solutions.

 Our Core Values

 The DCTA Board and employees hold themselves accountable to their constituents and are committed to being exemplary stewards of public resources.

 The DCTA Board and employees are committed to working collaboratively to deliver the components of the Service Plan in a timely manner to serve the mobility needs of our customers.

 The DCTA, in the pursuit of excellence, will consistently offer innovative, effective, and quality public transportation alternatives that exceed customer expectations.

 The DCTA Board and employees shall conduct themselves in a manner that upholds the highest legal and ethical standards.
 We are uncompromising in our commitment to truth, honesty, and openness in all relationships and interactions.